gravi63/lambda_performance_tuning/README.md

 Steps to Create resources
 ----
-1. create an account with http://auth0.com
+1. create an account with http://auth0.com <br>
-2. Create an API in Auth0 (http://auth0.com)
+2. Create an API in Auth0 (http://auth0.com) <br>
    a.
-Go to Auth0 Dashboard → Applications → APIs → Create API
+Go to Auth0 Dashboard → Applications → APIs → Create API <br>
    b.
-Set a name (e.g. DDB Operations API) and an Identifier (this becomes the audience, e.g. https://ddboperations.api) — note this down
+Set a name (e.g. DDB Operations API) and an Identifier (this becomes the audience, e.g. https://ddboperations.api) — note this down <br>
    c.
-Leave signing algorithm as RS256
+Leave signing algorithm as RS256 <br>
-3. Get your Auth0 Domain (http://auth0.com)
+3. Get your Auth0 Domain (http://auth0.com) <br>
    a.
-Go to Applications → Applications → Default App (or create a new one)
+Go to Applications → Applications → Default App (or create a new one) <br>
    b.
-Note your Domain (e.g. dev-xxxx.us.auth0.com) — you'll need this for the JWKS URI
+Note your Domain (e.g. dev-xxxx.us.auth0.com) — you'll need this for the JWKS URI <br>
-4. Update Issuer and Audience parameters in terraform/variables.tf
+4. Update Issuer and Audience parameters in terraform/variables.tf <br>
-5. Execute terraform commands to create resources
+5. Execute terraform commands to create resources <br>
-   a. terraform init
+   a. terraform init <br>
-   b. terraform plan
+   b. terraform plan <br>
-   c. terraform apply
+   c. terraform apply <br>

 Steps for Power Tuning
 ----